hahahihihi12345/acc_checker/README.md

 THE ALTS ARE POTENTIAL, MANUALLY VERIFY IF THEY ARE REALLY ALTS

 to use:
-  - install python and the selenium package
+  - install python and the selenium library

   - enter your credentials in a file named "pass.txt" in the same folder you will be launching this script from
   - username;pasword (no spaces or enters)